A Comprehensive Guide to Light Bulb Terminology Used by Electricians

 FAQ Section:

-Can I use the LED bulb in fixtures which requires incandescent bulbs?
+Can I make use of the LED bulb in fixtures that requires incandescent bulbs?

-Yes, but it is important be sure that you have the right bulb size and shape for the fixture.
+Yes, but you need to make sure the bulb is the right size and shape for the fixture.

 Is there a more efficient bulb?

-The LED bulb is the most energy-efficient and longest-lasting type of bulb.
+The LED bulb is the most energy efficient and longest-lasting kind of bulb.

-How often should I replace my bulbs for light?
+How often should I replace my light bulbs?